Let the experts do all the work – sit back, relax and watch your pension grow. You’ll get a 25% bonus from the government too.

 It sounds confusing but it’s really quite simple, you just get your tax back on the amount you pay in!

-You can actually pay as much as you like into your personal pension, however, there are limits on how much you can claim the tax benefits on (i.e. the juicy 25% bonus from the government).
+You can actually pay as much as you like into your private pension, however, there are limits on how much tax relief you can claim on your workplace pension and limits on the tax benefits on a personal one (i.e. the juicy 25% bonus from the government).
 More on those limits below.

 If you’re lucky enough to have lots of cash burning a hole in your pocket, you might want to pay as much as possible into your pension to benefit from the government bonus.
 But, there are limits on the amount you can pay into your pension and still claim the bonus (tax back).
 Which are: